 To instill in our students a sense of wanting to always improve and persist on reaching their highest potential and have a sense of accomplishment after reaching their personal milestones.

-Valerie is from Russia and is an experienced humanitarian worker.
-Initially she began her humanitarian aid volunteering with helping the Karen and Rohingya refugees in Thailand.
+Valerie is an experienced humanitarian worker.
+Initially, she began her humanitarian aid volunteering with helping the Karen and Rohingya refugees in Thailand.
 She was involved with assisting refugees at the Ban Nai Soi Refugee camp from 2013-2016 and at the Mae La Refugee Camp from 2015-2017 (including a year of volunteering at both refugee camps).
 Afterwards, she came to Malaysia to volunteer at the Afghan Refugee Center in Kuala Lumpur.
 At both refugee camps and at the Afghan Refugee Center she was teaching and organizing humanitarian aid.
 Also while in Malaysia, she participated in humanitarian aid by assisting with the distributing of food and essentials to the villages of Orang Asli, the indigenous people of Malaysia.

 Jenyles, 15 years old, likes learning and assisting in teaching at PWECOA.
 She lives at Kampung Pos Woh and went to school at SMK Sri Tapah.
 She assists the teacher in raising support funds for PWECOA.